MichaelRCruz/silicon-beach/essays/the-waitress-and-the-engineer.md

-# The Electrician & The Waitress
+# The Engineer & The Waitress

 One day, I was at a nice restaurant in Chicago and this cute waitress waited on my table and also seemed to be waiting for me to arrive.
 It was late and, these days, everything closes early, so, when I got there I asked when they were closing.
 She said not to worry about it even though it seemed like they were supposed to be closed already.
 She was not wearing a mask.
 She was nice to be in this genuine way and that was a significant moment in my life.